 My daughter was amazed that I could get a patient from my first visit to the doctor’s office.
 She said to me, “Mom, you must have God on your side for you to receive a patient like that.”
 Little did she know that there were more to come?

 I remember when I first became a community liaison; I had no idea what to do.
-I was biology major in college.
+I was a biology major in college.
 I did research, and I rarely needed to talk to anyone.
 It seemed impossible to switch from such a job to a community liaison position that requires a lot of talking and communication with others.
 Yet at the time, since there was nothing open for me in my own field and I was eager to get a job, I did not have a choice except to embark on this new career.

 A couple of months later, while I was driving near a busier area of Los Angeles, somehow I felt the urge to stop at a doctor’s office.
 I was not familiar with the area, and this caused me to feel a bit uneasy.
-I went to the office and gave the girl in the front my business card and waited to see the doctor.
+I went to the office and gave the girl in front of my business card and waited to see the doctor.
 A gentleman came out after five minutes, and he gestured me to follow him.
 I thought he might want to get some snacks next door, so I went after him.
 But he did not stop and just went straight toward his car.
 I told myself, “Well, he looks like a doctor.
 He dresses like a doctor.
 He comes out of the medical office.
 I believe he must be a doctor.”
 Honestly, I did not know what to do except to follow him.

 I was still telling myself that it was all right to go with the gentleman in his car, and I started to make conversation by introducing myself and my company.
 As I was talking, the gentleman stopped his car in front of a hospital then we proceeded to the doctor’s lounge where he ate some food that the hospital had prepared for doctors.
-Eventually we ended up in a patient’s room where he examined the patient and conversed with him in Spanish.
-At the end, he turned to me and told me to greet the patient.
+Eventually, we ended up in a patient’s room where he examined the patient and conversed with him in Spanish.
+In the end, he turned to me and told me to greet the patient.
 I was not sure whether if the patient understood English or not, so I just wished him a speedy recovery.